prichardsondev/smcc-weather-map/README.md

 pm2 startup
 ```

-Run script in output from pm2 statup
+Run script in output from pm2 statup - copy / paste back to terminal

 Save
 ```